Auckland gym staying open without checking vaccine passes despite police warning - NZ Herald

 Oliver said police visited the gym on Friday and again on Sunday, and they were told their case will be referred to the Ministry of Business, Innovation and Employment (MBIE).

-"In terms of policing the new traffic light system, police have focused on providing an education-first response when supporting business owners to understand and adjust to the new rules and requirements in place," he said.
+"In terms of policing the new traffic light system, police have focused on providing an education-first response when supporting business owners to understand and adjust to the new rules and requirements in place," the spokesperson said.

 Police will liaise with MBIE and WorkSafe on complaints about businesses that do not comply, he added.

-Oliver's wife Krissy said the gym has put in place additional procedures like health and temperature checks at the door, and people are required to scan or sign in.
+Oliver's wife Krissy said the gym has put in place additional measures like health and temperature checks at the door, and people are required to scan or sign in.

 "If someone says they're sick, [I'll say to them] 'Go home.
-I need you to take a test, tell me when that test comes back." she said.
-"I've got a list of everyone that's in the building, I'm going to tell them to all to go get a test."
+I need you to take a test, tell me when that test comes back.'" she said.
+"I've got a list of everyone that's in the building, I'm going to tell them to all go get a test."

-She says the gym's four permanent staff including the owners will go for weekly surveillance testing on Mondays.
+She says the gym's four permanent staff including the owners will go for weekly Covid tests on Mondays.

-She believes most of the gym's members are vaccinated and say they are not "anti-vax".
+She believes most of the gym's members are vaccinated, and say the family are not "anti-vax".
 The couple and their five children had received all their scheduled vaccinations up until the Covid-19 vaccine.

 "We're pro-choice.
 We're probably going to get the vaccine in the future, we're just waiting for it to be safe, with long-term trials done," she said.
 Her elderly parents and most of her siblings are double-jabbed.